top of page

 Core Grants are awarded annually to Indian River County nonprofits for capital needs.
 Grant applications submitted in October are evaluated by John’s Island Club members serving on site teams and recommended to the JIF Board for approval by April.

-4. If you are a new agency applying to the John’s Island Foundation for the first time, you will need to be registered in our system.
-Please contact Nate Bruckner, our Grant Technology Administrator, at nate.bruckner@unitedwayirc.org or 772-567-8900, ext.
-115.
+3. For agencies applying to JIF for the first time, please contact Dee Locke, Operations Director, at operationsdirector@johnsislandfoundation.org to fill out the short questionnaire so that we can make sure your request fits within our mission and guidelines BEFORE you begin completing an application.
+In addition, you will need to be registered in our system.
+Please contact Nate Bruckner, Grant Technology Administrator, at nate.bruckner@unitedwayirc.org or 772-567-8900, ext.
+11.

 JIF Accelerated Grants: